-This clause is related to scenarios where distributed Edge Application Server (EAS) deployed in local part of a Data Network or a central AS are relocated triggered by AF, and where the (E)AS relocation also implies AF relocation.
+This clause is related to scenarios where distributed Edge Application Server (EAS) deployed in local part of a Data Network or a central AS are relocated, and where the (E)AS relocation also implies AF relocation i.e. AF instance change.